 What you eat eats affects how your body is doing and it is even more crucial to eat right when you are eating for two.

-Senior physician Zhong Xi Ming of Eu Yan Seng Premier TCM Centre @ Paragon shares what you should eat during your pregnancy to best benefit your growing bub.
+Senior physician Zhong Xi Ming of Eu Yan Sang Premier TCM Centre @ Paragon shares what you should eat during your pregnancy to best benefit your growing bub.

 During the first trimester, pregnant women tend to be choosy about their food.
 However, as they will also be affected by pregnancy related discomfort such as morning sickness, it is not advisable to implement too many changes on one’s diet so that the body has time to adapt.

 That said, expectant mothers should consume more unprocessed food and avoid food that is pungent.
 They should also avoid consuming fruits that are sour such as tangerine and orange, on an empty stomach, as this might induce vomiting.

 A woman’s body temperature tends to increase during the first trimester, causing her body constitution to be ‘heaty’.
 She may also experience dryness of the mouth as well as dry excrement.
 Therefore, pregnant women should consume more foods with cooling properties.